phr34k/serpent/README.md

 # Loads the partial build script from a subfolder, the triggers and optiones declared will be listed.
 serpent.include('samples/cpp/BUILDENV')
 ```

+## Build packages

+By default serpent creates a directory under the users home directory i.e. %USERPROFILE%/.srp/ following the same conventions of populair tools.
+The .srp directory is used to user configured properties as well as a repository where build definitions can be downloaded.
+In the future this mechanism will be used to resolve definitions from the internet as illustrated in the above example.

 ## Internals